Competitive Sequential Screening: Model

 Each firm offers a menu of contracts for the consumer to choose from.
 This menu is represented by a subscription schedule.
 Formally, a \emph{subscription schedule} for firm $i$ is a lower semicontinuous function

-which assigns to each strike price $p_i \in [0, \infty)$ an associated subscription fee $s_i (p_i) \in [0, \infty]$.
+assigning to each strike price $p_i \in [0, \infty)$ a subscription fee $s_i (p_i) \in [0, \infty]$.
 In particular, $s_i (p_i) = \infty$ if firm $i$ does not offer a contract with strike price $p_i$.
-Lower semicontinuity ensures that the consumer has a best response to any profile of subscription schedules.
+Lower semi\-continuity ensures that the consumer has a best response to any pair of subscription schedules.

-Strike prices are required to be nonnegative.
-Since the consumer can freely dispose of each product, the outcome of any contract with a negative strike price can be replicated by a contract with zero strike price.\footnote{Formally, consider a contract $(p_i, s_i)$, where $p_i < 0$.
-If the consumer selects this contract, then it is strictly optimal for the consumer to always purchase product $i$, so his total payment to firm $i$ is $s_i + p_i$.
-Therefore, the contract $(p_i, s_i)$ can be replaced by the contract $(0, s_i + p_i)$, without changing final payoffs.} We also require subscription fees to be nonnegative; our equilibrium characterization would remain unchanged if we allowed negative subscription fees.
+We restrict strike prices to be nonnegative.
+Since the consumer can freely dispose of each product, the outcome of any contract with a negative strike price can be replicated by a contract with zero strike price.\footnote{Formally, suppose the consumer selects a contract $(p_i, s_i)$ with $p_i < 0$.
+It is strictly optimal for the consumer to always purchase product $i$, so his total payment to firm $i$ is $s_i + p_i$.
+Therefore, the contract $(p_i, s_i)$ can be replaced by the contract $(0, s_i + p_i)$, without changing final payoffs.
+Technically, we could have $s_i + p_i \leq 0$, but we separately argue that allowing contracts with negative subscription fees does not change the equilibrium characterization.} We also require subscription fees to be nonnegative; allowing negative subscription fees would not change our equilibrium characterization.

 The consumer can choose not to enter a contract with firm $i$.
 We represent this choice as the \emph{null contract} with $p_i = \infty$ and $s_i = 0$.
 To accommodate this null contract, we adopt the following convention: for any subscription contract $s_i$, the domain is extended to $[0, \infty]$ by setting $s_i (\infty) = 0$.
 Note that this extension preserves lower semicontinuity.\footnote{Here and below, we endow $[0, \infty]$ with the order topology.}